Opportunities for Industry

-The SCTL Center's Urban Freight Lab (UFL) is a research partnership between private companies (shippers, carriers, retailers, technology providers, property owners, and manufacturers), academia, and public agencies working collaboratively to identify urban freight management problems and design and test solutions that make industry more efficient and cities more sustainable and livable.
+The SCTL Center's Urban Freight Lab (UFL) is a research partnership between private companies (shippers, carriers, retailers, technology providers, property owners, and manufacturers), academia, and public agencies (Seattle and Bellevue Departments of Transportation) working collaboratively to identify urban freight management problems and design and test solutions that make industry more efficient and cities more sustainable and livable.

 Make a Gift ($25,000+)

 Philanthropic funding is a way for companies to build and strengthen areas of research of mutual interest and build relationships with faculty and graduate students.
 Because these are philanthropic gifts, there are no deliverables or intellectual property access.

 Sponsor Research ($125,000+)

 Companies can tap SCTL research expertise, explore new areas, tackle complex issues by sponsoring research projects.
 Industry sponsors work directly with faculty to design projects that align with their needs and interests and define project milestones, deliverables, and intellectual property.
 The total cost for a one-year project typically starts at $125,000, though researchers may elect to take on a smaller project.